 On 9 October 1949, the modern Indian Territorial Army (TA) was inaugurated by the Governor-General of India, C Rajagopalachari.
 The TA is the second line of defence in India after the regular army.
 Read more about the territorial army for the IAS exam.

-Indian Territorial Army
+Facts about the Indian Territorial Army

 - The TA is meant for people who are already gainfully employed elsewhere to serve in the army.
 Its role is to relieve the regular Indian Army of static duties and also to help with civil administration during natural calamities and maintain essential services during emergencies.
 It also provides units to the regular army on a need-basis.